19 Cool Things To Do In Honolulu On A Budget

 7. What are the must-try foods in Honolulu?

-You can’t miss local favorites like poke bowls, shave ice, malasadas, loco moco, and Hawaiian plate lunches.
-Try popular spots like Helena’s Hawaiian Food or Ono Seafood for authentic flavors.
+Don’t miss poke bowls, shave ice, malasadas, loco moco, and Hawaiian plate lunches at spots like Helena’s Hawaiian Food or Ono Seafood.

 8. Do I need a car to get around Honolulu?